Freddymt20/Non-linearity-detection-algorithm-in-control-valves/README.md

-# Algoritmo para la detección de Stiction y Holgura en válvulas de control.
+# Algorithm for the detection of Stiction and Backlash in control valves.
-  Este programa esta basado en las investigaciones realizadas por Tore Hagglund 2007:2011.
+### This program is based on research conducted by Tore Hagglund 2007:2011.
 -
 -